Southeast Asian Trade in Fish and Fishery Products

 (Source: www.cites.org)

-The CITES Appendices currently include approximately 100 commercially-exploited aquatic species of fish, mollusks and echinoderms, including among others:
+The CITES Appendices, as of January 2023, include approximately 100 commercially-exploited aquatic species of fish, mollusks and echinoderms, including among others:

 Species | Listed year |